 Hope on the Horizon

-Sidransky, who has been studying GBA for thirty years, notes that it is important to remember that most people who carry a GBA mutation don’t develop Parkinson disease, and many people with GBA-linked Parkinson disease, as well as with Gaucher, don’t suffer cognitive impairment.
-“We still don't totally understand the mechanism for why GBA is a risk factor for Parkinson disease as a whole, and I think that still needs to be fleshed out before we can really figure out the clinical significance.”
+Sidransky, who has been studying GBA for thirty years, notes that it is important to remember that most people who carry a GBA mutation don’t develop Parkinson's disease, and many people with GBA-linked Parkinson's disease, as well as with Gaucher, don’t suffer cognitive impairment.
+“We still don't totally understand the mechanism for why GBA is a risk factor for the disease as a whole, and I think that still needs to be fleshed out before we can really figure out the clinical significance.”

 Another unexpected finding in the Zabetian Lab’s study makes the possibility of a targeted treatment worth a fight.
 Like many genes, GBA has several known polymorphisms, or variants of the gene commonly found in the healthy population.
 Mata’s analysis shows that a GBA polymorphism, called E326K, actually confers the same increased risk of cognitive impairment and dementia in the consortium’s Parkinson's patients as do the mutations.
 “That means that about 10%, or 1 in 10 people with Parkinson's disease, on average, will carry one of these variants,” says Zabetian.
 The new finding doubles the number of Parkinson's patients known to be at risk for GBA-related cognitive problems, and who could possibly benefit from a Gaucher drug.

 Their newest research, focused on the Latin American Research Consortium on the Genetics of Parkinson's disease (LARGE-PD) study, showed that the GBA mutation is more frequent in the Columbian patients in the cohort.
 Looking deeper, they detected the GBA polymorphism K198E, only in Columbian patients.
 Because of this unique population-specific biological marker, the group sees Colombian Parkinson's patients as particularly well-suited for novel therapeutic approaches that target GBA-related Parkinson's disease.